rome/tools/website/src/_includes/docs/cli-commands.md

 #### `rome config push <key> <value>`

 Push the string `value` to an array at `key`.
-If `key` doesn't exist then it will be created.
 You can pass multiple values to push separated by space.

 #### `rome config pop <key> <value>`